• Skip to primary navigation

 There are several ways to create value; here are examples:

 Saving time.
 Time is very valuable for those who are busy with daily work.
-And, for example, fast food businesses save their busy time rather than preparing their own meals.
+Fast food businesses, for example, save their busy time rather than preparing their own meals.

 Design.
 Physical features and packaging affect consumers when they first see them.
 Many companies rely on it to entice customers to try and buy the product.